Table of Contents

 2. Remind Clients to Make Payments via Sending Invoices

-Despite their importance, most companies only send out payment reminders after the customer has been late with their payment rather than before.
+Despite their importance, most companies only send out payment reminders as the first step after the customer has been late with their payment rather than before.
 Apply the guideline of sending the payment reminder early as a matter of course to avoid late fees.

-The customer may forget the due date for any number of reasons; thus, it is your responsibility to notify them in advance.
-Most of the time, late payments may be avoided simply by sending a friendly email reminder.
+The customer may forget the payment due date for any number of reasons; thus, it is your responsibility to notify them in advance.
+Most of the time, late due payments may be avoided simply by sending a friendly email reminder or through your regular snail mail.

 3. Allow for a Grace Period on First-time Late Payments

 You may choose to provide a reliable client who usually pays an extra month on time if they cannot do so this month due to a lack of funds.
-You may set up 60-, 90-, or 120-day payment options to give your customers extra time to make their payments.
+You may set up 60-, 90-, or 120-day payment options white setting late fees to give your customers an extra period to make their payments.
+You can charge a fee if they are late a second time.

 4. Provide Many Methods of Payment